imgradeone/InsideTheDark/README.md

 But there is an early access now.
 You can find it at [Releases page](https://github.com/imgradeone/InsideTheDark/releases).

+Also, you can download it at [Gitee](https://gitee.com/imgradeone/InsideTheDark/releases) in China mainland.

 For now, you'd better try this:

 1. Download ZIP of the repo.